How to Build a Fanbase as an Independent Artist in 2026

 Building Your Email List from Zero

-First access: to limited edition merchandise, tickets, or meet and greets.
+First dibs on tickets and merch– Limited edition merchandise, presale tickets, meet and greets.

 Behind-the-scenes: tell a semi-personal story that won’t be shared publicly on any other platform.